rcy1314/nand/README.md

 ## HOWTO

-Add a feed to the menu array, point and click.
+Add a feed to the menu array in rssfeeds.js then point and click.

 ## Credit